apache/maven-site/content/markdown/scm.md

 # Source Repository

-Maven projects use [Git](http://git-scm.com/) to manage their source code:
+Maven projects use [Git](http://git-scm.com/) to manage their source code.

 Instructions on Git use can be found in the online book [Pro Git](http://git-scm.com/book/).
 Instructions for using the Apache Software Foundation Git repositories are